[c] –Steven A. Cerra, Introduction, copyright protected; all rights reserved.

 Recorded on three, separate occasions in 1973, 1975 and 1979, the varied program, sparkling sound quality and masterly musicianship of Bill Evans: The Sesjun Radio Shows would make an excellent introduction to Bill’s music, if it is new to you, and put a smile on the faces of those who are already familiar with it.
 More Bill Evans is like an extra helping of dessert.

-LTD, the editorial staff at JazzProfiles was able to put together the following video tribute to Bill Evans: The Sesjun Radio Shows which features Bill’s performance of – what else? – Tadd Dameron’s If You Could See Me Now.
+Here's a video on Bill Evans: The Sesjun Radio Shows which features Bill’s performance of – what else? – Tadd Dameron’s If You Could See Me Now.